KeckObservatory/RemoteObserving/README.md

 Edit the `local_config.yaml` file you created above.
 Read the comments in the configuration file itself as they can guide you.
 You may need to uncomment (remove the leading `#`) lines you want to customize.

-- **Configure Firewall:** If you are connecting outside of the Keck network, enter the firewall address, port and user info.
-You'll need to get this information from someone at Keck.
+- **Configure API Key:** If you are connecting outside of the Keck network, enter your uniquely generated "API Key".
+This can be obtained from the same SSH key manager page described in "Setup SSH Keys" above.

-    ```
-    firewall_address: ???.???.???.???
-    firewall_port: ???
-    firewall_user: ???
-    ```

 - **Configure Path to Private SSH Key:** Enter the path to the **private** key corresponding to the public key that you emailed to Keck in the appropriate field.
 For example: